-Healthy teeth and gums are vital to your child’s general health.
-You can help your child develop strong, healthy teeth by making sure his teeth are cleaned twice a day.
+Healthy teeth and gums are vital to your school-age child’s general health.
+Dental care for children’s teeth starts with cleaning your child’s teeth twice a day.

 Baby teeth can arrive in any order, although the central bottom teeth are often first.
 Most children have a full set of 20 baby teeth by the time they’re three.

 Adult teeth start developing inside babies’ jawbones after birth.
 After a baby tooth falls out, an adult permanent tooth takes its place.

 Children usually start losing their baby teeth from around six years of age.
 From 6-12 years, children have a mixture of adult and baby teeth.
 The baby teeth at the back are replaced around 10-12 years of age.
 By this age, most children have all their adult teeth except for the third molars (wisdom teeth).